Leading a Transformative Bible Study

 Encourage one another and build one another up, just as you are doing.

-• Make time to invite each person individually.
-When Jesus invited the disciples to follow Him, he didn’t post a scroll in the town square or leave messages at their houses.
+- Make time to invite each person personally.
+When Jesus invited the disciples to follow him, he didn’t post a scroll in the town square or leave messages at their houses.
 Instead, he approached each one individually and invited them personally.

 Discuss: Do you have any fears about leading a Bible study?
 What

 would help you overcome those fears?
 What steps do you need to take to develop